wp-plugins/globe-gateway-e4/readme.txt

 * Added user 3 field.
 * Added comments field.
 * Added the ability to copy the billing address into the Shipping address fields.
+* Note: Updating the plugin will remove your current working copy.
+You will need to get your Payment Page ID, Transaction Key, and other fields you have filled out.